manjeetdahiya/manjeetdahiya.github.io/_posts/2019-03-23-convex-functions.md

 in the study of mathematical optimization.
 Their properties make them the simplest, yet non-trivial, objective functions for optimization.
 Convex functions are those functions whose local minima is also a global minima.
 Furthermore, strictly convex functions have at most one local minima, which is also the global minima.

+Given that most of the machine learning algorithms end up optimizing some cost function (i.e., objective function), knowing about convexity would help understanding the properties of these algorithms.
+For example, support vector machines (SVMs), linear regression, ridge regression, and lasso regression generate the convex cost functions, and maximum likelihood estimation of logistic regression generates a concave cost function.
+On the other hand, neural network based models deal with non-convex optimization (i.e., neither convex nor concave).

 This post presents the definition and properties of convex functions.

 ### Convexity